VNTANA-3D/viewer-demo/README.md

 **loading**

 Determines when the model and environment map start loading.
-Available options are “lazy”, “eager”, and “hover”. "eager" starts loading as soon as possible, "lazy" when element is near the viewport, and "hover" when the pointer enters the element.
+Available options are `"lazy"`, `"eager"`, and `"hover"`. `"eager"` starts loading as soon as possible, `"lazy"` when element is near the viewport, and `"hover"` when the pointer enters the element.

   - type: string
   - default: `"lazy"`